 - Need to be covered when you pick up or deliver goods and/or people

 - Need protection for any employees when they drive the vehicle or have employee-owned vehicles

 - Need higher coverage limits than what is offered through a personal auto policy

 - Coverage for any type of business ownership (Sole Proprietorship, Corporations, Partnerships, LLC, etc.)

 - Multiple vehicles used for artisan use (see above)

 - Equipment is permanently attached to the vehicle

-Our auto insurance quote specialists can help you determine your needs when you request a commercial auto insurance quote online or when you get a quote for a personal auto insurance policy.
+Our auto insurance quote specialists can help you determine your needs when you compare insurance companies online.